PokemonAutomation/ComputerControl/Wiki/Developer/MacInstallationGuide.md

 Execute the command in Terminal:
 ```
-mkdir SerialPrograms_build; cd SerialPrograms_build
+mkdir build_mac; cd build_mac
 ```
-This makes a new folder called "SerialPrograms_build" in "Arduino-Source" and move the Terminal's current active folder to the new folder.
+This makes a new folder called "build_mac" in "Arduino-Source" and move the Terminal's current active folder to the new folder.

 Execute the command in Terminal:
 ```